thatzopoulos/vanDamme/README.md

     .
-    ├── bashScripts     # Bash Scripts to Load and Save Multiple Models ├── Models          # Pretrained Models
+    ├── bashScripts     # Bash Scripts to Load and Save Multiple Models ├── models          # Pretrained Models
-    ├── previousRuns    #Text files of output of previous runs ├── Scenarios       #Scenarios and wad files to load ├── vanDamme.py     # Main File
+    ├── previousRuns    # Text files of full output of previous runs ├── researchpapers  # Example Research Papers on vizdoom training and DQN ├── scenarios       # Scenarios and wad files to load ├── vanDamme.py     # Main File
     ├── pytorch.yaml    # Anaconda yaml file
+    ├── Doom2.wad    	# Assets from original Doom 2, all models were trained using this
     └── README.md

 ## Train a model